Kyle Larson returns to racing in World of Outlaws event

 Less than 400 people were permitted into the venue, where masks and social distancing were required.
 Drivers did interviews at a stationary microphone and the pay-per-view event was streamed on DIRTVision.com.

-“It's a ghost town here, but I'm just happy we are at the race track,” Gravel said after winning his heat.
-He won the race after a fierce back-and-forth battle with runner-up Ian Madsen.
+''It's a ghost town here, but I'm just happy we are at the race track,'' David Gravel, last year's winner of the Knoxville Nationals, said after winning his heat.

 Drivers were socially distanced and wearing masks prior to the race as they did brief interviews during a qualifying draw.
 The microphone they spoke into was periodically sprayed with Lysol by the interviewer.

 Kahne was a fill-in because his usual driver James McFadden could not travel from Australia.
-Kahne did not make the feature.
+Kahne last raced in a feature event at Knoxville almost 20 years ago.